The first-principles phase diagram of monolayer nanoconfined water: Rich phase behavior at low pressures

 Like bulk water, hexagonal ice is the most stable phase at zero pressure for monolayer water.
 As the pressure is increased, pentagonal and flat-rhombic forms become the most stable phases at around 0.15\,GPa and 0.5\,GPa, respectively.
-The buckled rhombic phase is found to be dynamically unstable for the 5\,\AA{} confinement width considered here.
-In the absence of the flat-rhombic phase found in this study, previous QMC work had indicated that square ice is the most stable phase at high pressures~\cite{chen_evidence_2016}.
-Our QMC calculations show that the flat-rhombic phase is the most stable phase at high pressures, however, at intermediate pressures it is only marginally more stable (within the statistical error of QMC) than the square phase.
+Our QMC calculations show that the flat-rhombic phase is the most stable phase at high pressures, however, at intermediate pressures, it is only marginally more stable (within the statistical error of QMC) than the square phase.
 Thus, we have marked a narrow region on our phase diagram where the square phase could compete in thermodynamic stability with the flat-rhombic phase.\\

 To understand the melting behavior of monolayer ice we calculate the coexistence lines of the solid and the liquid phases.
-We find that hexagonal ice exhibits a low melting temperature of around 190\,K at 0\,GPa, about 100\,K lower than that of bulk water, and 50-100\,K lower than the estimates from empirical force fields for monolayer water~\cite{ferguson_computational_2012, zhu_superheating_2017}.
-However, as in the case of bulk water, the density of the hexagonal phase is smaller than that of the liquid phase resulting in a decrease in the melting temperature with rising pressure.
-Interestingly, this implies that monolayer water expands upon freezing at lateral pressures less than 0.15\,GPa (by around 4\%), which should be considered for the development of graphene based nano-channels.
-As shown in Fig. \ref{fig:phase_diagram}, we observe a triple point at around 170\,K and 0.05\,GPa between the hexagonal, pentagonal and liquid phases.
-We have verified its existence by simulating coexistence of the hexagonal and pentagonal phases individually with the liquid (see SM video V1).
-At around 160\,K and 0.20 GPa, we observe a second triple point between the flat-rhombic, pentagonal and liquid phases (see SM video V2).
-Thus, at pressures below 0.5\,GPa monolayer ice can exhibit rich polymorphism -- hexagonal, pentagonal, square and rhombic phases -- with two triple points, and a much lower melting temperature compared to bulk.
+We find that hexagonal ice exhibits a low melting temperature of around 190\,K at 0\,GPa, about 100\,K lower than that of bulk water, and 50-100\,K lower than the estimates from empirical force fields~\cite{ferguson_computational_2012, zhu_superheating_2017}.
+As shown in Fig. \ref{fig:phase_diagram}, we observe a triple point at around 170\,K and 0.05\,GPa between the hexagonal, pentagonal, and liquid phases \vk{(see supplementary data (SD) video V1)}.
+As the pressure is increased, we observe a second triple point between the flat-rhombic, pentagonal, and liquid phases (see SD video V2) at around 160\,K and 0.20\,GPa.
+We also note that the hexagonal, pentagonal, and flat-rhombic phases can be denser or rarer than the liquid phase, which leads to a non-monotonic dependence of the melting temperature with pressure.
+This suggests that that monolayer water may expand or contract upon melting, depending on the pressure.
+Thus, overall, we find that at pressures below 0.5\,GPa, monolayer ice exhibits rich polymorphism, two triple points, and a non-monotonic melting temperature with pressure.
+These insights are expected to be key for the thermal or mechanical engineering of water-based nanodevices.